Eva León

-Eva León is a Spanish violinist based in New York.
+Eva León is a Spanish violinist based in New York City.

 In 2006, she won the 33rd Artists International Annual Debut Prize in New York and soon afterwards, she made her debut at Carnegie Hall.
 León has won the top prize at the Michaelangelo Abbado International Violin Competition.

 Early life and education

-She was born and raised in Las Palmas de Gran Canaria, Canary Islands, Spain.
+She was born and raised in Las Palmas, Canary Islands, Spain.
 Both her parents were music lovers and she attended her first concert at the age of 3.
 She started playing violin when she was 8.

 At the age of 13, she moved away from her family to Barcelona to continue her violin studies under the tutelage of Xavier Turull.
 She also studied with Ruggiero Ricci (Salzburg), José Luis García Asensio (London), and Oleg Krysa (USA).
 She was awarded a scholarship to further her studies by the Foundation Güell, Musical Youth Foundation La Caixa, and the Association Sofía Puche.
 In 2000 she moved to New York to study with Neil Weintrob and was awarded her Master of Music degree from the Manhattan School of Music.